-Type of Street Residential Subdivision Commercial or Industrial Subdivision Major Streets In no instance less than 100-foot width Collector Streets 80 feet 80 feet Local Streets 66 feet 70 feet Cul-de-sac Streets 66 feet 70 feet Half Streets One-half the total right-of-way of the procommission.
-Not permitted in commerci Frontage Roads 40 feet minimum 50 feet minimum Thoroughfares Right-of-way widths and other design standards of thoroughfares, including freeways, expressways, parkways, major and secondary thoroughfares, shall be in accordance with federal, state, or county authorities having jurisdiction, whichever has the greater width and design standards requirements.
+Type of Street Residential Subdivision Commercial or Industrial Subdivision Major Streets In no instance less than 100-foot width Collector Streets 80 feet 80 feet

+Local Streets 66 feet 70 feet Cul-de-sac Streets 66 feet 70 feet Half Streets One-half the total right-of-way of the proposed street or as required by the plan commission.
+Not permitted in commercial or industrial subdivisions.
+Frontage Roads 40 feet minimum 50 feet minimum Thoroughfares Right-of-way widths and other design standards of thoroughfares, including freeways, expressways, parkways, major and secondary thoroughfares, shall be in accordance with federal, state, or county authorities having jurisdiction, whichever has the greater width and design standards requirements.

-- Greater width may be required by the city engineer depending on size, depth, or number of utilities to be installed. - (c) Pavement widths.
+- \ Greater width may be required by the city engineer depending on size, depth, or number of utilities to be installed. - (c) Pavement widths.
 All streets shall be improved with roadway pavements to an overall width in accordance with the following minimum dimensions:

 Type of Street Parking Pavement Width (ft.)
 Lane Width (ft.)
 Minimum Return RAD (ft.)

-Arterials and Major Collectors d in accordance with for Local Roads and S nt of Transportation
+Arterials and Major Collectors To be designed in accordance with Illinois Department of Transportation requirements for Local Roads and Streets

 Minor Collectors

 Industrial/Commercial Two Sides 44 12 30

 Residential Two Sides 40 12 30

 Local Streets

 Industrial/Commercial Two Sides 40 12 30

 Residential One Side 33 12 15

 Cul-de-Sac

 Industrial/Commercial Two Sides 40 12 30

 Residential One Side 33 12 15

 Frontage Road

 Industrial/Commercial One Side 36 12 30

 Residential None 26 12 15

 Alleys

 Industrial/Commercial None 24 12 15

 Residential None 20 10 15